comp195/senior-project-spring-2022-password-manager/README.md

 The application is primarily targetted at Windows and will be built using Python.

 The program supports symmetric encryption.
 This ensures that the output file will be unable to be decrypted unless the key file accompanies it.
+The key file is regenerated anytime the file is saved again.

 # Project Components
 Project currently uses the following libraries: